KimiNewt/pyshark/CONTRIBUTING.md

 ### Reporting Bugs

-    Check the issues page to ensure the bug hasn’t already been reported.
+- Check the issues page to ensure the bug hasn’t already been reported.
-    Include a clear and descriptive title for the issue.
+- Include a clear and descriptive title for the issue.
-    Provide steps to reproduce the issue, expected results, and the actual behavior.
+– Provide steps to reproduce the issue, expected results, and the actual behavior.
-    Include relevant logs, error messages, and environmental details (e.g., Python version, OS).
+– Include relevant logs, error message, and environmental details (e.g., Python version, OS).

 ### Suggesting Enhancements

-    Open a new issue for your enhancement idea and label it as a "Feature Request."
+– Open a new issue for your enhancement idea and label it as a "Feature Request."
-    Describe your proposal clearly, including:
+– Describe your proposal clearly, including:
-        The problem it solves.
+  - The problem it solves.
-        How it improves the project.
+  - How it improves the project.
-        Any alternative solutions you’ve considered.
+  - Any alternative solutions you've considered.

 ### Adding New Features

-    Propose your feature in the issues page for discussion.
+- Propose your feature in the issues page for discussion.
-    Ensure your code adheres to the repository's coding standards.
+- Ensure your code adheres to the repository's coding standards.
-    Write appropriate tests and documentation for your feature.
+– Write appropriate tests and documentation for your feature.

 ### Submitting a Pull Request (PR)